| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 has been identified for this type of

-- wood timber frame participants help raise the frame.
+construction. wood timber frame participants help raise the frame.
 The timber

-framers would cut the joints on the Berea campus.
+framers would cut the joints on the Berea campus. earth plasters participants learn the basics of earthen plasters

 and finishes and would help in the application of these materials to the

-- straw/clay construction - participants learn
+walls of the building. straw/clay construction - participants learn

 the basics of straw-clay (light-adobe),